 The lease commitments relate to the lease of the club site from the NSW Maritime Authority.
 The current lease was signed on the 01 July 2010 and has been extended for a further 25 years to 30 June 2035.
 The current base rent charged by the NSW Maritime Authority is \$88,987 GST exclusive per annum.
-For 2023FY, estimated supplemental rent \$41,178 accrued.
+For the financial year 2024, estimated supplemental rent of \$40,000 was accrued.